 Defending a court-martial under the UCMJ is made more difficult for us, your military defense counsel, when investigators have searched your phone and found something prosecutors think is damning.

 From CAAF: Orders Granting Petition for Review--No. 18-0209/AR.
 U.S. v.
 Jeffrey G. Eugene.
 CCA 20160438.
 In this case (ACCA opinion), Eugene’s problem began when his wife gave permission to CID for seizure and search of his cellphone.
 Thus, we have a third-party search.
 Eugene then tried to get the cellphone back which leads to the first issue above—he didn’t get it, they searched it, and they found evidence against him.
 Part of his problem is of his own creation it seems.
 Prior to going into the field, he gave his cellphone to his wife, so she could pay bills and because he was not allowed to take the cellphone to the field.
 He had already her to register her fingerprint on the phone, and he never placed any restrictions on her use of the cellphone.
 Turns out that his wife found some incriminating materials which she told the platoon sergeant about.
 In principle, the investigators seem to have been acting within the law.
 They did not, however, get a search warrant because they were relying on a theory of common authority.
 By the time Eugene tried to get his phone back, the search had already been done.

 Note that CAAF has jurisprudence on third-party consent post Randolph v.
 Georgia, for example: Where one party has joint access and control to a property and voluntarily consents to a search, the warrantless search is reasonable.
 United States v.
 Weston, 67 M.J.
 390, 392 (C.A.A.F.
 2009).

-Give a military defense counsel a call if you have a situation where your cellphone or computers are seized—the earlier you call the better we can help.
+Give a civilian military defense counsel a call if you have a situation where your phone or computers are seized—the earlier you call the better we can help.